Main Literacy Programme

 DAS bursaries – Financial support for students with dyslexia

 DAS believes that no child should be left behind because he or she cannot afford the cost of a DAS education.
-The provision of bursaries is critical as it levels the playing field for children with dyslexia from lower families.
-DAS and MOE provide financial assistance in the form of bursaries to Singapore students, or to students who have at least one parent who is a Singaporean.
+The provision of bursaries is critical as it levels the playing field for children with dyslexia from lower-income families.
+DAS and MOE provide financial assistance in the form of bursaries to Singapore students or to students who have at least one parent who is a Singaporean.

 The student must also be attending a MOE mainstream school between Primary One (1) and Secondary Five (5).